jdbirla/JD_DSA_Master/JD_DSA_Problems_Sol.md

 }

 ```
-### Given two non-negative integers, num1 and num2 represented as string, return the sum of num1 and num2 as a string.
+### Given two non-negative integers num1 and num2 represented as string return the sum of num1 and num2 as a string
 -  You must solve the problem without using any built-in library for handling large integers (such as BigInteger).
 You must also not convert the inputs to integers directly.
 ```java
 package com.jd.interviewprep.dsa.prob.string;